MapWorld was started in 1997 by Neville Jones because he was looking for some maps for his overseas adventures and couldn't find any.

 Madeleine Rayner joined the team in 2000 as the store manager.
 She has always loved geography and things "mappy".
 Her knowledge of Garmin GPS is extensive, and she loves hunting out maps for customers who are going to unusual places.

 Hannah Rosie who joined the team in May, 2017, loves working at MapWorld because it allows her to investigate and dream - about all the places she wants to visit.
 She definitely has the travel-bug.
 She's already done some travelling, but her list of "places to visit" is truly extensive.
-She's off to South America in November, 2018.
+She visited parts of South America including Machu Pichu in 2018, and was supposed to be heading to Japan in March, 2020.
+Sadly with develpoments in Japan at that time, she had to cancel her trip.

 MapWorld - Manchester/Gloucester Streets from 1997 to 2011